Skip to content

 6. Localised customer service — timezone coverage if customer base is significant

 This is 60-90 days of setup work.
-Cost: A
+Cost:

-0-30k upfront (inventory + 3PL + ad testing).
+0-30k upfront (inventory + 3PL + ad testing), depending on market and product category.

 When NOT to expand

-Three scenarios where AU-only is correct:
+Three scenarios where staying in your primary market is correct:

 The "ready check"